 <Location /svn> DAV svn SVNParentPath /var/svn SVNIndexXSLT "/svnindex.xsl" … </Location>

-Using the SVNIndexXSLT
+Using the SVNIndexXSLT directive and

 a creative XSLT stylesheet, you can make your directory